nelsontr/SD_2020-2021/hub/README.md

 ## About

 This is a gRPC server defined by the protobuf specification.
 The server runs in a stand-alone process.

+Hub implements the functionality provided by the app.

+There are two types of data within the project, unchangeable data stored in Hub such as an id , and mutable data stored in Rec like user's balance.

+If needed, Hub contacts a Rec server for a read or write of the mutable records.

 ## Instructions for using Maven